DevKosov/fullstack-technical-test-altin/back/notes.md

 ### Payload validation
 > **Payload validation**: Strengthen request validation (Spatie Laravel Data, native Validator, or another lib).
 Explain your choice and implement tighter rules.

+## Front end

+### Fix the unit tests
+I installed the dependencies, ran the tests and the login test was failing.

+I noticed in the test that the login form was not being submitted, so i added a submit event to the form and prevented the default behavior.
+This way the form is submitted when the button is clicked.

+I ran the tests again and the login test was passing.

+I also created a user with php artisan tinker and used that user to connect.

+### Handle a loading state while waiting for the LLM result.